Intellectual Property Strategy

 In terms of developing human resources for international standardization activities, one of our initiatives has been to actively participate in the “Young Professionals Program”*1 sponsored by the International Electrotechnical Commission (IEC).
 We have been successful nearly every year in producing representatives for Japan, which has a delegation of only 3 members.
-Similarly, we have been continuously producing graduates of the “ISO/IEC Young Professionals Japan Program ” sponsored by the Ministry of Economy, Trade and Industry in order to help fulfill our companywide vision of training young professionals capable of playing a leading role in international conferences and commissions in the future.
+Similarly, we have been continuously producing graduates of the “ISO/IEC Young Professionals Japan Program ” sponsored by the Ministry of Economy, Trade and Industry and have been dispatching them to the previously-mentioned training program in order to help fulfill our companywide vision of training young professionals capable of playing a leading role in international conferences and commissions in the future.

 *1：IEC Young Professionals Programme